How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Benefit Period

-The Benefit Period is the length of time you are eligible to receive benefits.
-Some policies pay time-based benefits for a certain predetermined number of days, month or years.
+The Benefit Period is the length of time the policy will pay you a benefit.
+Some policies pay time-based benefits for a certain predetermined number of days, months, or years.

-Sometimes instead of a set number of days, months or years, you will receive benefits, the Benefit Period is expressed as a pool of money, or maximum dollar amount available for care.
-An insurance company might express the duration by years, days or months.
+Sometimes, instead of a set number of days, months, or years, to receive benefits, the Benefit Period is often expressed as a pool of money or a maximum dollar amount available for care.
+An insurance company might express the duration in years, days, or months.
 Common benefit periods are:

 Nobody knows exactly how long they may need care.
-As a result, there are reports and studies which can give you an insight to national averages, you much choose how long you might want your benefits to last.
+As a result, there are reports and studies that can give you an insight into national averages.
+Ultimately, you must decide how long you would like your benefits to last.

 How many years would you like to receive benefits for your care?